How Organizations Can Demonstrate Dedication to Black Employees Year-Round

 Diversity and inclusion are often mentioned in the same breath, but while they're related, they are different.
 Diversity, which describes an organization's workforce demographics in terms of gender, race, ethnicity or sexual orientation, is the "what."
 Inclusion, on the other hand, is the "how."
 It describes the ways the organization's culture enables diversity to thrive.
 Both are essential for employees to feel they belong, remain engaged and produce their best work.

 Many business leaders may think that once diversity is achieved, inclusion will naturally follow.
 But that's a mistake.
 Organizations must proactively foster inclusivity in order to be successful.
-At ADP's virtual Inclusion Summit 2021, industry experts explained the importance of inclusion and shared advice that business leaders can follow to create more inclusive cultures at their organizations.
+At an ADP virtual Inclusion Summit, industry experts explained the importance of inclusion and shared advice that business leaders can follow to create more inclusive cultures at their organizations.

 Incorporate intersectionality into DE&I programs and goals